On-line approach to off-line coloring problems on graphs with geometric representations: Introduction

 \section{Introduction}

 Graphs represented by geometric objects have been attracting researchers for many reasons, ranging from purely aesthetic to practical ones.
-A problem which has been extensively studied for this kind of graphs is that of proper coloring: given a family of objects, one wants to color them with few colors so that any two objects generating an edge of the graph obtain distinct colors.
+A problem which has been extensively studied for this kind of graphs is proper coloring: given a family of objects, one wants to color them with few colors so that any two objects generating an edge of the graph obtain distinct colors.
 The off-line variant of the problem, in which the entire graph to be colored is known in advance, finds practical applications in areas like channel assignment, map labeling, and VLSI design.
-The on-line variant, in which the graph is being revealed piece by piece and the coloring agent must make irrevocable decisions without the full knowledge of it, is a common model for many scheduling problems.
+The on-line variant, in which the graph is being revealed piece by piece and the coloring agent must make irrevocable decisions without knowledge of the entire graph, is a common model for many scheduling problems.
 A natural connection between the two variants, which is discussed in this paper, allows us to establish new bounds on the chromatic number in various classes of graphs by analyzing the on-line problem in much simpler classes of graphs.

 We write $\chi$, $\omega$ and $n$ to denote the chromatic number, the clique number (maximum size of a clique), and the number of vertices of a graph under consideration, respectively.
 If $\chi=\omega$ holds for a graph $G$ and all its induced subgraphs, then $G$ is \emph{perfect}.
 A class of graphs $\calG$ is \emph{$\chi$-bounded} or \emph{near-perfect} if there is a function $f\colon\setN\to\setN$ such that every graph in $\calG$ satisfies $\chi\leq f(\omega)$.
+All graphs that we consider are finite.